Hellfire Club (comics): Shaw's Second Circle

 Selene's mind control over Madelyne Pryor eventually waned, and the Black Rook's allegiance soon turned to Sebastian Shaw.
 Concerned, Selene contacted Fitzroy and Tessa to counteract the changing balance of power.
 Donald Pierce returned to the Hellfire Club as a probationary member, however his failure in attaining the alien technology of Apocalypse resulted in his expulsion from the group.
 Pryor meanwhile had betrayed and deserted the club.
 Shaw, presented with a mysterious offer, decided to accept its terms and resign from the Inner Circle, advising Fitzroy to do the same.

 Selene's Hellfire Club

 Selene, finding herself the sole remaining member of the Inner Circle, reformed the club in her own image and allied with the ruler of Hell, Blackheart.
 After a confrontation with the Fantastic Four, Blackheart is imprisoned and Selene's captive Daimon Hellstrom is freed; Hellstorm then became the club's White King to ensure a balance of power and light.
-Selene would later successfully induct Sunspot (Roberto da Costa, son of former Black Rook Emmanuel da Costa) into the Inner Circle, offering the resurrection of his long-dead girlfriend, Julianna, who died saving his life.
+Selene would later successfully induct Sunspot into the Inner Circle, offering the resurrection of his long-dead girlfriend, Julianna, who died saving his life.